-In addition to the above, SHRA, on behalf of the City and County of Sacramento, under direction of the U.S. Dept. of Housing and Urban Development (HUD), has a responsibility to affirmatively further fair housing within the City of Sacramento, as well as in the Unincorporated County of Sacramento, and the cities of Citrus Heights, Folsom, Isleton, and Galt (Elk Grove and Rancho Cordova receive their own CDBG and HOME entitlements).
-SHRA strives through the implementation of its programs and outreach efforts to reduce housing discrimination in the housing rental, sales and lending on the basis of race, sex, color, religion, national origin, familial status, gender identity, or disability, in compliance with the Fair Housing Act.
+SHRA has a responsibility to affirmatively further fair housing within the City of Sacramento, as well as in the Unincorporated County of Sacramento, and the cities of Citrus Heights, Folsom, Isleton, and Galt (Elk Grove and Rancho Cordova receive their own CDBG and HOME entitlements).
+SHRA strives through the implementation of its programs and outreach efforts to reduce housing discrimination in the housing rental, sales, and lending based on race, sex, color, religion, national origin, familial status, gender identity, or disability, in compliance with the Fair Housing Act.
 In 2019, SHRA completed the AI, and will continue implementing fair housing activities.

 SHRA has executed contracts with Legal Services of Northern California (LSNC) and Sacramento Self-Help Housing (SSHH) to provide Fair Housing Activities services to the community.
 LSNC will provide referral/coordination to SSHH, California's Department of Fair Employment and Housing (DFEH), HUD Office of Fair Housing and Equal Opportunity (FHEO), and the California Rental Housing Association.
-In addition, LSNC will provide fair housing education/training, outreach/marketing, renters help line, implicit bias training; and investigation, testing and litigation.
+In addition, LSNC will provide fair housing education/training, outreach/marketing, renters help line, implicit bias training, and investigation, testing, and litigation.
 SSHH services to include intake (hotline), initial assessment, immediate consultation/referral/mediation, second level mediation with DFEH, data collection and case building.
 SHRA will continue to coordinate with surrounding cities and county staff on fair housing activities.
 In addition, Sacramento Self-Help Housing has a sub-contract with Project Sentinel which provides an onsite attorney to address fair housing intake immediately as part of the renter hotline.